-All sports and exercise, especially contact sports and those with quick starts, such as hurdling and running races, can cause foot and ankle sprains and strains—the most common of sports injuries.
-These types of soft tissue injuries are often the result of not warming up correctly, having muscle fatigue that makes you more prone to injury, working out or being active in unsafe conditions (such as a slippery surface), and wearing improper shoes.
+Foot and ankle sprains and strains are some of the most common sports injuries.
+These types of soft tissue injuries are often the result of not warming up correctly, having muscle fatigue that makes you more prone to injury, working out or being active in unsafe conditions (such as a slippery surface) and wearing improper shoes.

 Strains, by comparison, involve stretching or tearing of muscles or tendons rather than ligaments.
 Tendons attach the muscles to the bones.
 Strains also occur from twisting, pulling or tearing a muscle or tendon during overstretching or over contraction.

 Symptoms of foot and ankle sprains and strains

 Sprains and strains have similar symptoms, such as: